murchalloo/depth_converter/README.md

 - Put the ***Depth_Tool.fx*** from ``/Shaders`` into your game's ``resade-shaders/Shaders`` folder

 **step 3**<br/>
+1. Install ``python`` on your system
-1. Install TKinter (if it haven't been) [following these instructions](https://tkdocs.com/tutorial/install.html)
+2. Install TKinter (if it haven't been) [following these instructions](https://tkdocs.com/tutorial/install.html)
-2. In the app's root folder run
+3. In the app's root folder run
    ```
    pip install -r requirements.txt
    ```